twinxavier/twinxavier/README.md

 ### Hi five!✋ Welcome to my Git hub

 Hi!
-My name is Douglas Xavier, I'm Front-end developer junior interested in learning more about web and mobile application development, with solid knowledge in frontend development.
+My name is Douglas Xavier, I'm <i>Front-end developer junior</i> interested in learning more about web and mobile application development, with solid knowledge in front-end development.
 And I'm currently a student of UX and UI design in my spare time, always trying to combine an application with a good user experience. ✌️🌾

 <div>